Torres del Paine National Park

 Valle de Elqui (Elqui Valley)

-This hydrographic basin is one of the most visited sites in the Norte Chico (Small or Near North) because of its climatic features, natural surroundings, deep spirituality perceived in the environment and the ties that bind it to the poet and Nobel Prize for Literature Gabriela Mistral.
-Elqui Valley lies roughly 500 km. north of Santiago and 90 km. southwest of La Serena, the nearest point of access.
+This hydrographic basin is one of the most visited sites in the Norte Chico region due to its climatic features, natural surroundings, profound spiritual ambiance, and its association with the poet and Nobel Prize laureate in Literature, Gabriela Mistral.
+The Elqui Valley lies roughly 500 km North of Santiago and 90 km East of La Serena, the nearest city.

 In Elqui there are many things you can do.
 Since ancient times the Elqui Valley is known as a generous land which produces the finest grapes of the country, what has led it to become the cradle of the Chilean Pisco, a grape liquor typical of the region.
 One of the activities is to tour the processing and bottling plants of Pisco, sightseeing tour called "La Ruta del Pisco".
 In the village of Vicuña, known as the capital of Valle del Elqui you can also visit the Gabriela Mistral Museum, dedicated to rescue and spread the life and work of the Nobel Prize for Literature born here in 1889.
 See more about Elqui Valley.....